Your Fairseq-trained model might have more embedding parameters than it should.

 • NLLB distilled 600M

 Furthermore, I pinpointed the source of the bug to version 0.10.0 of Fairseq onwards.
-So, most branches in Fairseq at the time of posting (16th March 2024) have this issue, including the main branch.
+So, most branches in Fairseq at the original time of posting (March 16, 2024) have this issue, including the main branch.
 The branches that have the pre-bug version of the Dictionary class are:

 • bi_trans_lm